 Career

 Seeing his acting talents, his father enrolled him in the Central School of Speech Training and Dramatic Arts.
-During his initial acting career, he was in a sketch, The Unfailing Instinct.
-From then, he did important parts in plays like She Stoops to Conquer, Uncle Vanya, and All’s Well That Ends Well.
+He was in a sketch, The Unfailing Instinct, during his initial acting career.
+From then on, he played important roles in plays like She Stoops to Conquer, Uncle Vanya and All’s Well That Ends Well.

-Laurence Olivier became a rising star with the play The Temporary Widow and Too Many Cooks.
-He was then cast in other plays like Private Lives, The Old Wives’ Tales, Wuthering Heights, and Of Human Bondage.
+Laurence became a rising star with the play The Temporary Widow and Too Many Cooks.
+He was part of other plays like Private Lives, The Old Wives’ Tales, Wuthering Heights, and Of Human Bondage.

 In 1931, he began his acting career with the films Friends and Lovers, The Yellow Ticket, Westward Passage, Perfect Understanding, and No Funny Business.
 He was also in Queen Christina.
 He even did plays like Queen of Scots, Theatre Royal, and Romeo and Juliet.

-Laurence Olivier, in 1936, joined the Old Vic company, that specialized in plays by Shakespeare.
-Olivier here played in Hamlet, The Observer, Henry V, and the film version of As You Like It.
-The next year he was in a film with Vivien Leigh called Fire Over England.
+In 1936, Olivier joined the Old Vic company, which specialized in plays by Shakespeare.
+Olivier played in Hamlet, The Observer, Henry V, and the film version of As You Like It.
+The next year, he was in Fire Over England with Vivien Leigh.

-He was a part of the film The Divorce of Lady Iago, Q Planes, Wuthering Heights, and Rebecca by Alfred Hitchcock.
-Olivier also played the part of Mr. Darcy in Pride and Prejudice.
+He was a part of the films The Divorce of Lady Iago, Q Planes, Wuthering Heights, and Rebecca by Alfred Hitchcock.
+Olivier also plays Mr. Darcy in Pride and Prejudice.
 He was also in That Hamilton Woman, 49th Parallel, Henry V, Richard III, Arms and the Man, Peer Gynt, and Richard III.
 He was also in the main roles in plays like The Critic and Oedipus Rex.

-Laurence Olivier starred in Hollywood films like Carrie, The Sleeping Prince, and The Apple Cart and also in Anthony and Cleopatra, and also Macbeth.
-He was also paired with Marilyn Monroe in The Sleeping Prince and The Price and the Showgirl.
+Laurence starred in Hollywood films like Carrie, The Sleeping Prince, The Apple Cart, Anthony, Cleopatra, and Macbeth.
+He also acted with Marilyn Monroe in The Sleeping Prince, The Price, and the Showgirl.

 In the 50s, he did plays like Forty Years On, Home, Rhinoceros, and films like The Devil’s Discipline, The Entertainer, The Moon and Sixpence, and Spartacus.